 Thimerosal, which is approximately 50% mercury by weight, has been one of the most widely used preservatives in vaccines to prevent growth of harmful microbes.
-All vaccines routinely recommended for children 6 years of age and younger in the United States are available in formulations that do not contain thimerosal.114 A risk assessment study revealed that except for local hypersensitivity reactions, there is no evidence of harm caused by thimerosal in vaccines.115 Thus, while thimerosal is the most prevalent preservative inducing contact dermatitis, it is considered irrelevant to vaccine-induced anaphylaxis.116
+All vaccines routinely recommended for children 6 years of age and younger in the U.S. are available in formulations that do not contain thimerosal.115 A risk assessment study revealed that except for local hypersensitivity reactions, there is no evidence of harm caused by thimerosal in vaccines.116Thus, while thimerosal is the most prevalent preservative inducing contact dermatitis, it is considered irrelevant to vaccineinduced anaphylaxis.117

 Formaldehyde and beta-propiolactone (BPL) have been used to inactivate viruses during the production of vaccines.
-However, approximately 6% of individuals who receive a booster dose of the rabies human diploid cell vaccine (HDCV) develop an immune complex-like reaction in the 2-21 days that follow.^{117,118} These reactions have been associated with the presence of BPL altered human albumin contained in the HDCV.^{119,120} Currently.
-SinoPharm' BBIBP-CorV121 and Sinovac Life Sciences's CoronaVac's122 COVID-19 vaccine are using BPL to inactivate SARS-CoV-2.
+However, approximately 6% of individuals who receive a booster dose of the rabies human diploid cell vaccine (HDCV) develop an immune complex-like reaction in the 2-21 days that follow.^{118,119}These reactions have been associated with the presence of BPL altered human albumin contained in the HDCV.^{120,121}Currently, SinoPharm' BBIBP-CorV122and Sinovac Life Sciences's CoronaVac's123COVID-19 vaccine are using BPL to inactivate SARS-CoV-2.
 Both vaccines are approved for use in China.
-Although formaldehyde is only found in residual quantities in vaccine preparation, it has been reported to aggravate eczematous dermatitis following hepatitis B vaccination.123 It is used to inactivate virus or for the detoxification of bacterial toxin.
-Formaldehyde-specific contact dermatitis had also been reported following formaldehyde-containing influenza vaccine.124 It is hypothesized that the introduction of carbonyl groups on antigens by formaldehyde in vaccines profoundly affects its immunogenicity, thus explaining adverse effects due to formaldehyde-containing vaccines.^{125,126}
+Although formaldehyde is only found in residual quantities in vaccine preparation, it has been reported to aggravate eczematous dermatitis following hepatitis B vaccination.124It is used to inactivate virus or for the detoxification of bacterial toxin.
+Formaldehyde-specific contact dermatitis had also been reported following formaldehyde-containing influenza vaccine.125 It is hypothesized that the introduction of carbonyl groups on antigens by formaldehyde in vaccines profoundly affects its immunogenicity, thus explaining adverse effects due to formaldehyde-containing vaccines.^{126,127}

 Adjuvants are incorporated into some vaccines to boost T-cell immunity and increase helper T-cell function.
 The most commonly used adjuvants in vaccines are aluminum hydroxide and aluminum phosphate.
 Despite its long-standing use as an adjuvant in vaccines, aluminum has always been the target of controversy.
-Although no association between direct toxicity of aluminum and vaccines has been established, several delayed-type hypersensitivity reactions have been reported.127-129 In Denmark, 39 out of 42 children with persistent skin reactions following vaccination had positive patch tests for aluminum.130 In another study, vaccination-induced granulomas and contact allergy to aluminum was reported in 60 out of 63 Swedish children receiving DTP vaccines.131 In contrast, an in vivo study in a mouse model of peanut allergy found that the severity of peanut-hypersensitivity was reduced by an alum/CpG-adjuvanted vaccine while exposure to endotoxin and alum did not influence allergic symptoms.132 Other novel adjuvants such as MF59, AS03, and AF03, which are squalene-based are also used in vaccines.133
+Although no association between direct toxicity of aluminum and vaccines has been established, several delayed type hypersensitivity reactions have been reported.128-130 In Denmark, 39 out of 42 children with persistent skin reactions following vaccination had positive patchtests for aluminum.131In another study, vaccination-induced granulomas and contact allergy to aluminum was reported in 60 out of 63 Swedish children receiving DTP vaccines.132In contrast, an in vivo study in a mouse model of peanut allergyfound that the severity of peanut-hypersensitivity was reduced by an alum/CpG-adjuvanted vaccine while exposure to endotoxin and alum did not influence allergic symptoms.133Other novel adjuvants such as MF59, AS03, AF03, which are squalene-based are also used in vaccines.134 Although safety concerns were raised due to presence of antibodies to squalene, clinical evidence clearly suggested that squalene is poorly immunogenic and that low titrses of antibodies to squalene are found in healthy individuals.
+Further, neither the presence of antisqualene antibodies nor their titre is significantly increased by immunization with vaccines containing squalene.135Details on the mechanism of these and other vaccine adjuvants under clinical investigation are detailed in the review by Shi et al.136